hannabui/hannabui-portfolio1/README.md

 Changed the button sizes and style

-Added a new button "How-To" in each exercise that would tell the user how to do the exercise properly.
+Added a description on how to do the exercise